zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 ## 🏷Developing Microservices with Other Databases

 `⓸Microservice created based on protobuf` doesn't include database-related code by default.
 Developers can choose any database type for data storage.
-The process of developing microservices with other databases is essentially the same as the one described above for MySQL, with the primary difference being the manual creation of database operation-related code.
+The above describes the specific process of selecting mysql for microservices development, which is simple and easy to operate, thanks to sponge's support for generating the code needed for the api interface (e.g., dao, model, cache) based on mysql tables.
+If other database types are used, sponge does not support the generation of these codes for the time being.

-Although sponge doesn't support automatically generating database-related code for other database types, it generates API interface template code, RPC client test code, error codes, and automates the merging of template code.
-This significantly reduces the need for manual code writing, making microservices development simpler and more convenient compared to traditional microservices (gRPC) development.
+Although sponge doesn't support automatically generating database-related code for other database types, it generates API interface template code, grpc client test code, error codes, and automates the merging of template code.
+This significantly reduces the need for manual code writing, making microservices development simpler and more convenient compared to traditional microservices (grpc) development.

 The process for developing microservices with other database types is mostly the same as the one for MySQL, with the main difference being in the database operation-related code, which needs to be manually written.